Digital on-screen graphics by country: Belarus

 In Belarus, digital on-screen graphics were introduced in 1992.
 Until 1997, national television station Belarus-1 showed their digital on-screen graphics in the bottom right corner of the screen.
 It was originally just text saying "ТБК", with the Б being red and the Т and К being white.
 In 1996, this changed to a semi-transparent black box with white text saying "БТ" in it.
-In 1997, the digital on-screen graphics for Belarus-1 was moved to the top left corner of the screen, with the digital on-screen graphics now being in color again for the first time since 1996.
-In 2011, the digital on-screen graphic moved to the top right corner, where it stays today.
+In 1997, the digital on-screen graphics for Belarus-1 was moved to the top left corner of the screen, with the digital on-screen graphics now being in colour again for the first time since 1996.
+In 2011, the digital on-screen graphic moved to the top right corner, where it stays currently.

 Similar to neighboring Latvia and Poland but unlike Russia and Ukraine, some Belarusian TV channels remove their DOGs during advertisement breaks, but, unlike the first two, keep their DOGs during programme trailers.